 (the spring-loaded lever on the left is for locking the base module in two positions in the carrying case)

-Fig. 37: bottom of the base-module - covers and locking-lever removed
+Fig. 37: bottom of the base-module - covers and locking-lever removed, bottom of lower paper tape drawer fully visible

-(note the bossed "T typ 58" at the lower left-hand corner of the casting and the Siemens-Halske logo at the top of the paper tray)
+(note the bossed "T typ 58" at the lower left-hand corner of the casting and the Siemens-Halske logo at the top of the drawer)

-Fig. 38: front of the base-mdoule - paper tape drawers partially pulled out
+Fig. 38: front of the base-module - paper tape drawers partially pulled out

 GEAR-BOX OF THE FELD-HELL MACHINE